binkley/monster-hunter/pawnshop-keeper.md

 ---

-### Role in the Campaign
+## Role in the Campaign

-- A trusted NPC expert who can cast *Identify* (as ritual) or assess unusual items for a fee or a favor.
+- A trusted NPC expert who can assess items for a fee or favor, and has a network to draw on.
 - Knows rumors, auction prices, black market whispers, and the value of magic and cursed goods alike.
 - Keeps notes on everything, but shares only what he’s paid to.